Updated December 19, 2019

 After 8 years living overseas, what are the key mistakes I see expats make when it comes to financial planning, investing and business?

-The information below are the most common mistakes I have seen, and how you can mitigate them.
+The information below are the most common mistakes I have seen in the expat community in Japan, and how you can mitigate them, alongside answering some FAQs.